AnomalousUnderdog/AnnoEventBus/README.md

  * Structs for events - no garbage
  * Interface based subscription
- * High performance (1mil events risen per frame at 60 fps on my machine)
+ * High performance (1 mil events fired per frame at 60 fps on my machine)

 # Create an event